siyy123/si-vpn/README.md

 You would also need to enable IPv4 Gateway at Control Panel--Network--your vpn profile--Network--IPv4--Advanced

+sometimes the server may report wrong username or password, just choose another username

 si-vpn now supports windows, support of macOS, android and ios is developing.